bsb808/portfolio/reports/annualreport_2024.md

 ### Personnel

 * Hiring:
-  * Executed TT faculty search for two positions.
+  * Executed TT faculty search for N (goal = 2-3) positions.
-  * Brought aboard three new technical staff and implemented a new concept for technical staff for efficiently and appropriately sharing support and expectations for simultaneous reimbursable and direct salary support.
+  * Brought aboard N (goal = 3) new technical staff and implemented a new concept for technical staff for efficiently and appropriately sharing support and expectations for simultaneous reimbursable and direct salary support.

 ### Management

+* Personnel:
   * Full execution of DPMAP performance in April/May 2023.
 All MAE folks had 2023 plans appraised and 2024 plans put in place.
 Met with each person individually to develop shared expectations for 2024 cycle.
   * Recommended performance, on-the-spot and special-act awards as part of NPS awards program.

 * Budget:
   * In collaboration with BSC, BFM and ERM managed budget execution for FY23.
 Due to savings on labor side (additional reimbursable execution and slow hiring), was able to put labor funds to use on non-labor needs for department to address deferred maintenance issues in the department.
-  * Developed FY24 budget and coordinated team effort by BFM and BSCs to
+  * Developed FY24 budget and coordinated team effort by BFM and BSCs to meet MAE requirements.

 * Safety:
   * Worked directly with Safety (Tony Colon) on variety of important and urgent safety issues